euratom-software/calcam/docs/source/dev_coord_formatter.rst

 Adding to a CAD model
 ----------------------
-Once written, a custom coordinate formatter can be added to Calcam CAD model definitions using the :ref:`CAD model definition editor<gui_cad_editor>` .
+Once written, a custom coordinate formatter can be added to Calcam CAD model definitions using the :doc:`gui_cad_editor`.